Your cart is currently empty!

-Plant Talk is a way to bring the plants directly to you!
+Welcome to the Garden!
+Plant Talk is a special guide to essential oils.
 Each episode focuses on one aromatic plant and its essential oil along with its preferred growing conditions and unique personality.
-Ancient myths are often referenced and poetry always finds its way into each episode!
+Understanding a plant’s personality helps understand its therapeutic applications and healing affinities.
+Look forward to learning essential oil blending tips and ideas.

 German Chamomile: Convivial Sunshine

 Ah, Chamomile!
 This is the first of the “Plant Talk” videos, which is fitting given Chamomile’s expressive nature.
 Although gentle, it soothes many upsets and opens channels for communication.
-With an affinity for the solar plexus it helps digest experiences and nurture self-worth and personal power.
-(Also read an article about German Chamomile.)
+With an affinity for the solar plexus, it helps digest experiences and nurture self-worth and personal power.
+(Here’s an article about German Chamomile.)